When NASA first spoke about the announcement, we knew it was major news, so we listened closely to what they had to say.

 And how do we know these things?

 To confirm findings, the NASA team conducted ground-based operations at the University of Texas at Austin’s McDonald Observatory, W.M.
 Keck Observatory at Mauna Kea, Hawaii and the Fred Lawrence Whipple Observatory at Mt.
 Hopkins, Arizona.
 This research confirmed what we know about Kepler 452b.

 Associate administrator of NASA’s Science Mission Directorate, John Gruns of the Agencies Headquarters in Washington says,

 “We are one step closer to finding “Earth 2.0!
 At the 20th Anniversary of the discovery of new suns and their planets, we may have found the one we’ve been searching for.”

 Findings were presented in the Kepler Candidate Catalog and will be published in the Astrophysical Journal.
-Scientists hope to produce a last catalog in NASA’s four-year set.
-To determine the details of the planet, sophisticated software will show the signatures of these earth-like planets.
+Scientists hope to produce the last catalog in NASA’s four-year set.
+To determine the details of the planet, sophisticated software will show the signatures of these Earth-like planets.